Noe Zhordania: Early career

-After three weeks of travelling Zhordania first arrived in London, then went to Paris, and finally to Geneva to meet Plekhanov.
+After three weeks of travelling, Zhordania first arrived in London, then went to Paris, and finally to Geneva to meet Plekhanov.
 There he was informed about the Russian Social Democratic Labour Party consortium in Brussels and he was invited with an advisory vote.
-In Brussels Zhordania met three delegates from the South Caucasus: Topuridze, Knuniantsi and Zurabovi.
+In Brussels, Zhordania met three delegates from the South Caucasus: Topuridze, Knuniantsi and Zurabovi.
 Zhordania's program was not selected by the Caucasian Committee: the one that was chosen differed only in national and agrarian issues.
 Brussels local police banned the congress and the delegates moved to London.

 Having been elected as a delegate to the 2nd Congress of the Russian Social Democratic Labour Party (RSDLP) in 1903, he sided with the Menshevik faction and gained significant influence.
 In 1905, he edited a Tbilisi-based Georgian Menshevik newspaper, the Sotsial-Demokratia known for its fierce attacks on the Bolsheviks.
 During the Russian Revolution of 1905, he went against the armed uprising and advocated the creation of a legal workers’ party.
 On the 4th Congress of the RSDLP in 1906, he supported the idea of land municipalization.
 The same year, he was elected to the First State Duma from the Tiflis Governorate and became a spokesman for the Social-Democratic faction.
 The 5th Congress of the RSDLP transferred him into the Central Committee where he maintained his post until 1912.
-Having signed the "Viborg declaration," a protest against the dissolution of the First Duma, in December 1907, he was sentenced to three months of imprisonment.
+Having signed the "Vyborg Manifesto", a protest against the dissolution of the First Duma, in December 1907, he was sentenced to three months of imprisonment.
 In mid-1912, he edited a Baku-based legal Menshevik newspaper Nashe Slovo.
 In 1914, he collaborated with Leon Trotsky in the magazine Borba where he published a series of articles on the question of nationality.